slee981/slee981.github.io/_posts/2025-11-19-balanced-toe-hang-putter.md

 ---

-## Performance Across Stroke Speeds
+## Performance

-The cancellation is **acceleration-dependent**.
+The cancellation is acceleration-dependent.
 Here's how rotation varies with stroke aggressiveness:

 | Stroke Type | Acceleration | Traditional Toe-Hang | Balanced Toe-Hang |
 |-------------|--------------|---------------------|-------------------|